React Native, next to Flutter and Ionic, was called a revolution in cross-platform app development and delivering great mobile experience.

 Code repository that's shareable between platforms?
 Reusable components?
 That definitely sounds tempting.

-React Native has been praised for its “Learn once, write anything.” objective which means you get a native look of your app for both iOS and Android, *and* you may also include platform-specific modules.
+React Native has been praised for its “Learn once, write anything” objective which means you get a native look and feel of your app for both iOS and Android, and you may also include platform-specific modules.

-Unlike other cross-platform frameworks like Ionic, the Facebook team stresses they acknowledge the differences between different platforms and RN reflects that.
+Unlike other cross-platform frameworks like Ionic, the Facebook team stresses they acknowledge the differences between different platforms and React Native reflects that.
 Therefore, you can still include modules specific for iOS and Android like status bars, navigation, or access to native elements like camera and contacts are built according to the platform.